Manny MUA: Career

-Gutierrez told Teen Vogue that he first became interested in make-up after watching his mother do her make-up during his childhood.
+Gutierrez told Teen Vogue that he first became interested in make-up during childhood while watching his mother do her make-up.
 He later worked at Sephora and MAC.
 He began his YouTube channel in 2014.
 He regularly posts make-up tutorials, make-up first impressions, and beauty tips.
-He has collaborated with Makeup Geek on an eye-shadow palette, Morphe Cosmetics on an eye-shadow palette, OFRA Cosmetics on lip products, and Jeffree Star Cosmetics on two highlighters and 2 lipsticks.
+He has collaborated with Makeup Geek on an eye-shadow palette, Morphe Cosmetics on an eye-shadow palette, OFRA Cosmetics on lip products, and Jeffree Star Cosmetics on highlighters and lipsticks.

 In 2017, Gutierrez and fellow YouTuber Shayla Mitchell were announced as brand ambassadors for Maybelline, specifically Colossal Big Shot Mascara.
 He is the second male to be chosen as a spokesperson for a beauty brand after James Charles who had been previously announced as a spokesperson for CoverGirl in October 2016.
 Later that year, Gutierrez and Jeffree Star announced a collaboration for Star's make-up brand to debut in April.
-After the announcement, Black Moon Cosmetics sued the duo for copyright and trademark infringement alleging that they had copied their logo without permission.
+After the announcement, Black Moon Cosmetics sued the Gutierrez and Star for copyright and trademark infringement, alleging that they had copied their logo without permission.
 The lawsuit was later resolved.
 In April 2017, Gutierrez was the only male to make People magazine's annual "Most Beautiful" list.
 In 2018, he was named to Forbes annual list of "30 under 30" in the Arts and Style category.
 In 2018, Manny appeared in season three of Escape the Night as the Record Producer.

 In 2018, Gutierrez started his makeup line called Lunar Beauty and launched the brand's first eye shadow palette, Life's a Drag.
 The palette includes 14 shades of bright and neutral eye shadow colors.

-In 2021, Gutierrez asked Joe Biden and Anthony Fauci some questions during a virtual presidential town hall about vaccine hesitancy.
+In 2021, Gutierrez asked Joe Biden and Anthony Fauci questions during a virtual presidential town hall about vaccine hesitancy.